Can I join?

 Will I have to audition?

 We have a “no auditions” policy; everybody is welcome to come along.
-At the same time, we aim to achieve the highest standards in performance.

 Do I have to read music?